 Yes, of course.
 But, when you meet the new family who is ready to provide a permanent loving home you will feel more than satisfied to see your foster move forward to begin their new and better life your love and care prepared them to receive.

 What if I want to adopt the golden I am fostering?

 Please remember that many families have filled out their application and are waiting for our call.
-Although we do allow fosters to adopt from our program, many of our foster dogs are tentatively matched with adoption applicants while the dog resides in your care.
-Fosters that want to adopt need to notify the adoption team as soon as possible so the request may be considered.
+Most of our foster dogs are matched with approved adopters while the dog resides in your care.
+Fosters who want to adopt need to be on our approved adopters waiting list to be eligible to be matched to a dog for adoption.

 I would like to foster.
 What do I do next?

 If you are interested in fostering, please fill out our foster application.

 BEFORE you start the application to save you time, please collect 4 photos we will be asking you to attach to the application: